 Buy or Download an Online Will Form.
-Many companies such as LegalZoom and RocketLawyer sell people online will forms.
-Additionally, a simple Google search for will forms can provide many basic wills.
+Many companies sell people online will forms.
+Additionally, a simple online search for will forms can provide many basic wills.
 However, we can assure you that many will attorneys make a handsome living off of correcting these types of online will forms, whether purchased or downloaded.

 Hand Write Your Will.
 Handwritten wills, or holographic wills, are not uncommon but they are generally very problematic.
 Most of the time, the person writing the will has no legal experience and simply makes a list of where he or she wants their assets to go.
 Moreover, Tennessee law is very strict in admitting handwritten wills into probate.
 The estate attorney handling the matter must meet these stringent requirements in order for the will to be admitted into probate.

 If you are considering preparing a will, check out our page on the most important parts of writing a will.
 However, we strongly encourage you to meet with a will attorney to discuss your estate plan, even if you are unsure about hiring them.
 The insight and experience that a will attorney possesses will help guide you to make good decisions for you and your family.